lyrical237/alx-zero_day/README.md

-This file is mandatory in all ALX School projects# alx-zero_day
+This file is mandatory in all ALX School projects